 - Beginning fall 2018, there is a limit of three graded attempts for this course.
 A W does not count as a graded attempt.
 Please see AP.
 1.3.4 in the University Catalog and consult with your academic advisor if you have any questions.

 Course Schedule (including academic and religious calendars)

 - It is important to give students sense of the course schedule for the semester.
 You may reserve the right to make adjustments, of course, but be aware that many of our students actively use the course schedule as they plan their semesters.

-- Please use Mason’s Semester Calendar and Final Exam Schedule to set due dates for your assignments, projects, final exams, etc.
+- Please use Mason’s Semester Calendar and Final Exam Schedule to set due dates for your assignments, projects, and final exams.

 - In your course planning, be aware of the demographics of our diverse student body.
 For example, to minimize difficulties for students of different faith traditions, be aware of the calendar of religious holidays and observations.
 Mason also has a number of students who have served our country in the military.
 When planning your fall semester, we ask that you practice sensitivity and flexibility for those students who wish to observe Veterans Day without penalizing their success in your courses.